 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 5D and the 60D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 60D was followed by the Canon 70D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 5D vs 60D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D or the Canon 60D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 5D:

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).